TchernoLeRigolo/appstrap/README.md

 ## TODO

+- URLs in dependencies (http://.../angular.min.js for eg) in order to be able to download from CDNs
-- Handle multiple downloads at once (eg. using 4 download workers...)
+- Multiple downloads at once (eg. using 4 download workers...)
-- Handle non-JS-or-CSS files (simple download)
+- Non-JS-or-CSS files for download (images, fonts, ...)
+- Cleanup from 'old' package.json (ie. delete old files)
-- Handle progress callback to allow for a download progress bar
+- Progress callback to allow for a download progress bar
 - Other ideas?